The post How to (Sustainably) Get Rid of Unwanted Items After a Clear Out appeared first on Bristol Van Removals.

 If you prefer the sound of leaves underfoot and the shade of trees overhead, Bristol’s trails will quickly become your favourite running playground.
 Leigh Woods, just across the Clifton Suspension Bridge, offers peaceful woodland paths that suit both beginners and experienced trail runners.
 The softer ground is kinder on the joints and the varied terrain keeps every run interesting.

 Another brilliant option is the Bristol to Bath Railway Path.
 This 13-mile, traffic-free stretch follows a former railway line, making it flat and ideal for distance training.
 You can join it from several points, such as Easton or Fishponds and run as far as you like before turning back.
+And if you’re keen on getting into cycling, there’s plenty more where that came from.
+Bristol isn’t known as the cycling city for nothing: it’s choc-a-bloc full of vibrant cycle paths.

 Bristol is a welcoming city for runners, but a little awareness can make your runs even better.
 Wearing reflective gear if you’re running in low light helps keep you visible, while sticking to well-lit paths adds an extra layer of safety.
 Popular routes are often shared with cyclists and walkers, so staying to one side and being aware of others ensures a smoother experience.
 And don’t underestimate the city’s hills; even short runs can be demanding, so carrying water on longer outings is a good habit to get into.